 Tell me you’ve had baked oatmeal.
 I didn’t until a few years back and when I did, it was at a restaurant.
 Though I liked the concept of oatmeal baked until it’s more like a bowl of oatmeal cookie (!!!) it was lacking.
 It was empty of anything but the basics and cried out for fruit and nuts and texture.
-Originally, this is an Amish recipe.
-This automatically qualifies it, doesn’t it?
+I love to add blueberries, strawberries, or cherries from my freezer.
+Alternatively, you can add dried fruit, or chocolate chips or bananas or your favorite kind of nut!
+Be creative and see what you like most!

 If you get tired of the same ol’ oatmeal or french toast casserole or quiche, this is a delicious way to start the day and have plenty to serve overnight guests.
 Make sure you have milk or cream to drizzle over the top of the warm, cinnamony goodness.